 “After Sandy retired (in November of 1966) Drysdale told (General Manager) Buzzie (Bavasi) that we should lengthen the grass and slow down the infield,” Fairly remembered.
 “I thought that was crazy.
 We were a ground ball/line drive team.
 We didn’t hit the ball in the air.
 Well, Buzzie lengthened the grass and it killed me.
 I didn’t have the speed to beat out infield hits and ground balls that had been getting through for me were winding up in infielders’ gloves.”

 The culmination of what seemed to be Fairly’s decline came on June 11, 1969, when he was traded to Montreal with Paul Popovich for Wills (who had been traded to Pittsburgh in 1966 and went to Montreal in the 1969 expansion draft) and Manny Mota.
 His career was almost immediately resurrected.
-His OPS again hovered near or above .800 for the next five seasons, and he turned into a year-in-and-year-out 3 WAR player for the Expos.
+His OPS again hovered near or above .800 for the next five seasons, .821 for the period, and he turned into a year-in-and-year-out 3 WAR player for the Expos.
 He became an All Star for the first time in 1973 and his time in Montreal helped add another decade to his career.
 Yet, Fairly hated the trade and what it meant.

 “I hated it.
 I didn’t like any part of it,” Fairly declared emphatically.
 “I hated the weather and I hated playing for a last place team.
 In 1970 our stated goal was to win 70 in ’70.
 In other words, we were playing not to lose 100 games and would be happy losing 90 games.
 With the Dodgers I went into every game expecting to win, even when we were down in 1967 and 1968.
 That couldn’t be the case in Montreal.
 When I showed my four-year-old son, Mike, where I would be playing (on a map) after the trade he looked at me sadly and asked, ‘Does this mean I don’t have a daddy anymore?’”